 Normochromic-normocytic anemia with a hematocrit of 25 to 30% is typical.

 Hyperphosphatemia Hyperphosphatemia Hyperphosphatemia is a serum phosphate concentration > 4.5 mg/dL (> 1.46 mmol/L).
 Causes include chronic kidney disease, hypoparathyroidism, and metabolic or respiratory acidosis.
-Clinical features... read more and hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration 8.8 mg/dL ( 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration 4.7 mg/dL ( 1.17... read more are common in AKI and may be profound in patients with rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
-Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more or tumor lysis syndrome Tumor Lysis and Cytokine Release Syndromes Adverse effects are common in patients receiving any cancer therapy.
-Patients may also have adverse effects resulting from their cancer.
-Successfully managing these adverse effects is important... read more .
+Clinical... read more and hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration < 8.8 mg/dL (< 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration < 4... read more are common in AKI and may be profound in patients with rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more or tumor lysis syndrome Tumor Lysis and Cytokine Release Syndromes Adverse effects are common in patients receiving any cancer therapy, particularly cytopenias, gastrointestinal effects, and tumor lysis and cytokine release syndromes.
+Patients may also have... read more .
 Profound hypocalcemia in rhabdomyolysis apparently results from the combined effects of calcium deposition in necrotic muscle, reduced calcitriol production, resistance of bone to parathyroid hormone (PTH), and hyperphosphatemia.
 During recovery from AKI following rhabdomyolysis-induced acute tubular necrosis Acute Tubular Necrosis (ATN) Acute tubular necrosis (ATN) is kidney injury characterized by acute tubular cell injury and dysfunction.
 Common causes are hypotension or sepsis that causes renal hypoperfusion and nephrotoxic... read more , hypercalcemia may supervene as renal calcitriol production increases, the bone becomes responsive to PTH, and calcium deposits are mobilized from damaged tissue.
 Hypercalcemia during recovery from AKI is otherwise uncommon.

 Determination of cause

 Immediately reversible prerenal or postrenal causes of acute kidney injury must be excluded first.
 Extracellular fluid (ECF) volume depletion and obstruction are considered in all patients.
 The drug history must be accurately reviewed and all potentially renal toxic drugs stopped.
-Urinary diagnostic indices (see table Urinary Diagnostic Indices in Prerenal AKI and Acute Tubular Injury Urinary Diagnostic Indices in Prerenal Acute Kidney Injury and Acute Tubular Injury ) are helpful in distinguishing prerenal AKI from acute tubular injury, which are the most common causes of AKI in hospitalized patients.
+Urinary diagnostic indices (see table ) are helpful in distinguishing prerenal AKI from acute tubular injury, which are the most common causes of AKI in hospitalized patients.

 Prerenal causes are often apparent clinically.
 If so, correction of an underlying hemodynamic abnormality should be attempted.
-For example, in hypovolemia, volume infusion can be tried, in heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more (HF), diuretics and afterload-reducing drugs can be tried.
+For example, in hypovolemia, volume infusion can be tried; in heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more (HF), diuretics and afterload-reducing drugs can be tried.
 Abatement of AKI confirms a prerenal cause.